Psychology Intermediate

 What is the framing effect in marketing?

 The framing effect is a cognitive bias where people respond differently to the same information depending on how it's presented.
-In marketing, this means identical facts produce different conversion rates based on framing.
-'90% fat-free' and '10% fat' describe the same product — but the first frames it positively and converts better.
-Loss frames ('Stop losing €3,000/month to churn') typically outperform equivalent gain frames ('Recover €3,000/month'), because losses feel more urgent than gains.
+First rigorously demonstrated by Tversky and Kahneman in 1981 (Science, Vol. 211), it's one of the most consistently replicated findings in behavioral economics.
+In marketing: '90% fat-free' and '10% fat' describe identical products — but the first frames it positively and converts better.
+'Stop losing €3,000/month to churn' and 'Recover €3,000/month' describe the same situation — but the loss frame is typically more motivating.

 What is loss framing vs gain framing?